Tidy tips - book a slot to visit a tidy tip

 Can I change the car registration number?

-Please complete the booking slot carefully.
-If you have an incorrect number or you wish to change the vehicle that you take then we will require at least 2 working days’ notice to amend the booking.
-Please contact us with as much detail of your booking as possible.
+Yes, providing we receive at least 2 working days’ notice you may amend the vehicle registration number via a link at the bottom of your confirmation email.
 If we receive a late notification it can’t be guaranteed that the amendment will be accommodated.
 Please note that bookings are not transferable between households.

 I haven’t received the confirmation email.
 What should I do?